 Gender disparity in Silicon Valley is topic du jour.
-So when a few days ago, Wall Street Journal posted a piece titled “Facebook Blames Lack of Available Talent for Diversity Problem”, nobody was surprised.
+So when a few days ago, the Wall Street Journal posted a piece titled “Facebook Blames Lack of Available Talent for Diversity Problem”, nobody was surprised.
 According to the post, Facebook has come to the conclusion that their diversity problem is due to there being too few underrepresented people who have the necessary tech skills to work for them.
 So instead of looking for better talent, they are shirking responsibility and conveniently blaming the public education system.

 The public outrage at their statement is immense.